Upper School Curriculum

 The upper school library program is focused on building students’ information literacy skills.
 Students have opportunities to practice information access, evaluation, appreciation and creation through programming and integrated instruction.
 The library is available for students as a collaborative study space and its multi-format resources are used by community members for both formal and informal learning.

-College Counseling is an integrated and personal process for all students at Latin.
-Counselors meet with students individually, lead junior and senior college classes and conduct grade-level meetings and conferences with families.
-All Latin students learn to collect reliable information, plan for standardized testing, organize applications, present themselves to college representatives and write personal and essays for applications.
+College counseling is an integrated and personal process for all students at Latin.
+Counselors meet with students individually, lead tenth and eleventh grade college classes and conduct grade-level meetings and conferences with families.
+All Latin students learn to collect reliable information, plan for standardized testing, organize applications, present themselves to college representatives and write personal essays for applications.
 College counselors also work with faculty and advisers to insure that students and faculty are receiving accurate and timely information about college planning.

 Grade-level meetings with students and parents to answer questions about what to expect for the college process.

-Parents are introduced to the college process at Latin in detail and the sophomore class meets with the college counselors at least once per semester.
+Parents are introduced to the college process at Latin in detail and the tenth grade class meets with the college counselors at least once per semester.
 All Latin tenth grade students take a diagnostic standardized test to prepare for eleventh grade.

-Mandatory classes offered by the College Counseling Office help students understand the current college landscape; research skills and learning to articulate their own personal interests and choices are large themes.
+Mandatory classes offered by the college counseling office help students understand the current college landscape; research skills and learning to articulate their own personal interests and choices are large themes.
 Individual and family college meetings are mandatory.
-All Latin juniors take the PSAT and Latin offers its own test-prep elective.
+All Latin eleventh grade students take the PSAT and Latin offers its own test-prep elective.